-There is a balance of power, authority and accountability between the Executive Chairman, Tan Sri (Sir) Francis Yeoh Sock Ping, and the Chief Executive Officer, Dato' Mark Yeoh Seok Kah, with a clear division of responsibility between the running of the Board and the Group's business respectively.
+There is a clear balance of power, authority and accountability between the Executive Chairman, Tan Sri (Sir) Francis Yeoh Sock Ping, and the Chief Executive Officer, Dato' Mark Yeoh Seok Kah, between the running of the Board and the Group's business, respectively.
 The positions of the Executive Chairman and the Chief Executive Officer are separate and clearly defined, and are held by different members of the Board.

-The Executive Chairman is responsible for leadership of the Board in ensuring the effectiveness of all aspects of its role, and is primarily responsible for leading the Board in setting the values and standards of the Group, the orderly and effective conduct of the meetings of the Board and Unitholders, maintaining a relationship of trust with and between the Executive and Non-Executive Directors, ensuring the provision of accurate, timely and clear information to Directors, facilitating the effective contribution of Non-Executive Directors and ensuring that constructive relations are maintained between Executive and Non-Executive Directors.
+The Executive Chairman is responsible for leadership of the Board in ensuring the effectiveness of all aspects of its role, and is primarily responsible for leading the Board in setting the values and standards of the Group, including good corporate governance practices, the orderly and effective conduct of the meetings of the Board and Unitholders, leading discussions, encouraging active and open participation, managing the interface and encouraging constructive relations between the Board and management, ensuring the provision of accurate, timely and clear information to Directors and effective communications with stakeholders and facilitating the effective contribution of Non-Executive Directors.

-The Chief Executive Officer is responsible for, amongst others, overseeing the day-to-day running of the business, implementation of Board policies and strategies in making of operational decisions, serving as the conduit between the Board and the Management in ensuring the success of the Group's governance and management functions, ensuring effective communication with Unitholders and relevant stakeholders, providing strong leadership, ie, effectively communicating the Board's vision, management philosophy and business strategy to employees and keeping the Board informed of salient aspects and issues concerning the Group's operations.
+The Chief Executive Officer is responsible for, amongst others, overseeing the day-to-day running of the business, developing and implementing Board policies and strategies, making operational decisions, serving as the conduit between the Board and management in ensuring the success of the Group's governance and management functions, ensuring effective communication with Unitholders and relevant stakeholders, providing strong leadership, i.e. effectively communicating the Board's vision, management philosophy and business strategy to employees and keeping the Board informed of salient aspects and issues concerning the Group's operations.

 The Chief Executive Officer and Executive Directors are accountable to the Board for the profitability and development of the YTL REIT Group, consistent with the primary aim of enhancing long-term Unitholder value.
-The Independent Non-Executive Directors have the experience and business acumen necessary to carry sufficient weight in the Board's decisions and the presence of these Independent Non-Executive Directors brings an additional element of balance to the Board as they do not participate in the day-to-day running of YTL REIT.
+The Independent Non-Executive Directors have the experience and business acumen necessary to carry sufficient weight in the Board's decisions and the presence of these Independent Non-Executive Directors brings an additional element of balance to the Board as they do not participate in the day-to-day running of the YTL REIT Group.